Top 10 Inventions by Nikola Tesla

 Patented by Nikola Tesla in 1909.

-Death Ray The so-called "death ray" was Tesla's idea for a directed-energy weapon capable of emitting a concentrated beam of particles.
-Tesla claimed this device could bring down enemy aircraft or stop armies in their tracks.
-However, no functional version of this device was ever produced.
+The device sometimes referred to as a death ray represented Tesla's idea for a directed energy weapon capable of emitting a concentrated beam of particles.
+Tesla claimed that such a device could bring down enemy aircraft or disable advancing forces.
+No functional version of this device was ever produced.

 BAdd New Item